Skip to content ↓

 Work Experience

-Work Experience is an integral part of our school careers programme and usually takes place during the first two weeks of Year 11.
+Work Experience is an integral part of our school careers programme and usually takes place during the first week of Year 11.
 Students are encouraged to take full responsibility for their placement, although support is available, contacting potential employers, writing personal statements and application letters during Year 10.

 Work Experience is well received by the vast majority of our students and there have been some outstanding placements over the years.
 This usually helps our students to be informed about possible future careers, although in some cases this has had the opposite effect!